Your Recovery

 Watch closely for changes in your health, and be sure to contact your doctor if:

-- You do not have a bowel movement within several days after the surgery.
+- You do not have a bowel movement after taking a laxative.

 Author: Ignite Healthwise, LLC Staff